 And you know, I think 80% of our business is the older clientele, so they're probably afraid of if they have any.
 I don't know, kidneys or asthma or whatever, you know, that there might, get. faster infected than a very, very healthy person, you know, but it, it's, it's still so unknown, that it's, it's frustrating because you don't, I don't see yet to end the light on the end of the tunnel because it could, You'll take a student to a competition and all the precautions are there.
 Okay, but are they going to enjoy it?
 You know, are they going to be either going to be ready for it because they haven't had any lessons for over two months?
 You know, face it, zoom lessons are not the same.
 Then when you actually dance with you, you're, students. same for the pros.
 You know, some of the pros I have talked to.
 Some of them considering to just stop and not continue because it's just frustrating money-wise.
 You know, they're not making any money. they don't know when they're going to be able to get back.
 To competing.
 That's why we all do this, you know?

-So it's, it's such an unknown.
-I, I talked to when did, we talk to Sam, talk to Sam a few weeks ago, and he said that Sam Sudano I'm sorry.
-Yeah.
-And he said that, he was our chairman, so I had to communicate with him that we're not going to hold the comp and stuff like that.
+I talked to Sam a few weeks ago -- Sam Sudano, I'm sorry -- and he said that, he was our chairman, so I had to communicate with him that we're not going to hold the comp and stuff like that.
 But, he said the same thing.

 It's gonna take. a while.
 Till things start coming back the way we used to.
 I hate that.
 The same.
 The new normal.
 I can't stand it for some reason, like we used to, operate our business.
 You know, you might have people stopping completely because, you know, if you don't have competitions, big ones. they.
 Might not have the interest.